soph-em/portfolio/src/posts/pico8_llama_day1.md

 ![Space Raiders](/day0.png)

-After I drew my sprite I drew a basic background, and added in some daisies to the background, maybe eventually the llama will eat them?
+After I drew my sprite I drew a basic background, and added in some daisies to the background, maybe eventually the llama will eat them or something similar to increase health?